 What are Zero-Click Searches?

-These can include information like weather forecasts, sports scores, dictionary definitions, and other factual information.
+These can include information like weather forecasts, sports scores, dictionary definitions, etc.

 Zero-click searches are becoming more common as search engines increasingly prioritize providing quick, concise answers to user queries.